mrego/web-proposals/explainers/cv-auto-event.md

 to deprioritize React updates in a subtree that is not rendered by the user-agent.
 Similarly, the developer may want to stop other script updates (e.g. canvas updates) when the user-agent is not rendering the element.
-It is important to note that since `content-visibility: auto` subtree elements remain symantically relevant, updates in such subtrees should still continue to happen, but are allowed to happen at a reduced priority.
+It is important to note that since `content-visibility: auto` subtree elements remain semantically relevant, updates in such subtrees should still continue to happen, but are allowed to happen at a reduced priority.
 This ensures that features such as find-in-page and assistive technologies get access to a reasonably updated